exercism/x86-64-assembly/exercises/concept/bird-watcher/.docs/introduction.md

                                       ; 8 is a signed 32-bit displacement
                                       ; rax now holds 8-bytes stored in 'arr' starting at offset:
                                       ; 8*rdx(2) + 8 = 16 + 8 = 24
-                                      ; this is the fourth element of the array, ie, the element 23
+                                      ; this is the fourth element of the array, i.e., the element 23
 ```

 Note that, since addresses are for bytes, it is possible to access directly an individual byte for any element in an array: